 - Thoroughly wash the quince under cold running water and scrub well to remove all the fuzz.
 Don’t peel them.
 The skin of quince is a source of pectin, a natural thickener that facilitates the gelling of jam.

-- Meanwhile, prepare a big bowl with a mixture of water and lemon juice.
+- Meanwhile, prepare a big bowl of acidulated water: squeeze the lemon in the water and leave the halves inside.

-- Next, boil the sliced quince in just enough water to cover them.
-Let them cook until they are soft, about 10-15 minutes.
+- Next, once all the quince is sliced, remove the slices from the acidulated water and place them in a pot with enough water to cover them.
+Boil the sliced quince on medium/low until they are soft, about 10-15 minutes.

 - Then, once soft, drain them and pass them through a food mill or potato ricer to obtain a puree.
 The hard parts will stay in the food mill and you will be left with a smooth quince puree.

-- Once you have the quince puree, weigh it and calculate 500 g of sugar per kilo of purée obtained.
+- Once you have the quince puree, weigh it and calculate 500 g of sugar per kilo of purée obtained (that means the sugar is half the weight of the quince puree).

 - Transfer the puree to a dutch oven or a pot with a heavy bottom.
 Add sugar and lemon juice.
-Cook over medium heat for 20-30 minutes, or until the jam reaches the desired density.
+Cook over medium heat for 20-30 minutes, or until the jam starts bubbling slowly and it has not yet reached a thick density.
+It will dense up in the jar.
 During cooking, remember to stir the jam often with a spatula or a wooden spoon to prevent it from sticking to the bottom.

 - Label the jars and store them in a cool, dark place.
 Once opened, keep it sealed in the fridge.

-Be quick in cutting the quince as they easily oxidize once they come into contact with air.
-Place them in a bowl with water and lemon juice as you finish cutting them all.
+Since quince easily oxidizes once in contact with air, place the slices in a bowl with water and lemon juice as you finish cutting them all.

 The skin of quince is a source of pectin, a natural thickener that facilitates the gelling of jam.
 For this reason, it is recommended not to peel the quinces and to prefer organic fruit.

-Quince jam jars keep for about 3 months, stored in a cool, dry, and dark place.
+Store your quince jam jars in a cool, dry, and dark place.
 Don’t forget to add a label indicating the name and date of creation.
 Once opened, keep in the fridge.